menu

 Demographics

-Snyder is a very ethnically-diverse town.
+Snyder is an extremely ethnically-diverse town.
 The people who call Snyder home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Snyder residents report their race to be White.
-Important ancestries of people in Snyder include Danish, Italian, German, Yugoslavian, and Other West Indian.
+Snyder also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.21% of the town’s residents.
+Important ancestries of people in Snyder include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Snyder is English.
 Other important languages spoken here include Spanish and African languages.